jrnold/r4ds-exercise-solutions/docs/vectors.md

 ```

-3. Based on the definition above, is it ok to have a list as a column of a tibble?
+3. Based on the definition above, is it OK to have a list as a column of a tibble?

 If I didn't already know the answer, what I would do is try it out.
 From the above, the error message was about vectors having different lengths.